Gemini said

 Removing impacted wisdom teeth typically involves several steps to ensure the procedure is safe and effective:

 - Diagnosis and Planning: The dentist or oral surgeon will start by taking X-rays, such as panoramic or 3D imaging, to assess the position and condition of the impacted teeth.
-This helps plan the extraction and determine if any special techniques are needed.

 What are the risks of not removing impacted wisdom teeth?